The Messianic Fulfillment of The Seven Jewish Holydays of 2024

 On the Cross with the Passover, Jesus propitiated and atoned for the personal sins of the whole of humanity.
 At the Battle of Armageddon, Jesus will finish His Atoning Work by Setting the Record Straight about Sin and its Consequences in the world throughout all of human history.
 In the second half of the 7-year Tribulation, the worldwide sin of humanity will reach its height…its depth…as no other time in history, and the wrath of God’s Judgment, as the first part of The Day of Yahweh, will culminate in the Battle of Armageddon, when Jesus will single-handedly fight and defeat all of the unbelieving and ungodly descendants of sinful humanity through the ages, depicted in Babel on through Babylon the Harlot.

-The Holydays of Tabernacles (or Booths or Ingathering) is on the 15th through the 21st of Tishrei and is called “Sukkot” in Hebrew.
-It is described in Leviticus 23:33, 39-44, “33Then the LORD spoke to Moses, saying, 34‘Speak to the children of Israel, saying: ‘The fifteenth day of this seventh month shall be the Feast of Tabernacles for seven days to the LORD.
-35On the first day there shall be a holy convocation.
-You shall do no customary work on it… 39Also on the fifteenth day of the seventh month, when you have gathered in the fruit of the land, you shall keep the feast of the LORD for seven days; on the first day there shall be a sabbath-rest, and on the eighth day a sabbath-rest.
-40And you shall take for yourselves on the first day the fruit of beautiful trees, branches of palm trees, the boughs of leafy trees, and willows of the brook; and you shall rejoice before the LORD your God for seven days… 42You shall dwell in booths for seven days.
-All who are native Israelites shall dwell in booths, 43that your generations may know that I made the children of Israel dwell in booths when I brought them out of the land of Egypt: I am the LORD your God.”’”
+THE HOLY DAYS OF TABERNACLES (or Booths or Ingathering) is on the 15th through the 21st of Tishrei and is called “Sukkot” in Hebrew.
+It is described in Leviticus 23:33, 39-44, “Then the LORD spoke to Moses, saying, ‘Speak to the children of Israel, saying: ‘The fifteenth day of this seventh month shall be the Feast of Tabernacles for seven days to the LORD.
+On the first day there shall be a holy convocation.
+You shall do no customary work on it… Also on the fifteenth day of the seventh month, when you have gathered in the fruit of the land, you shall keep the feast of the LORD for seven days; on the first day there shall be a sabbath-rest, and on the eighth day a sabbath-rest.
+And you shall take for yourselves on the first day the fruit of beautiful trees, branches of palm trees, the boughs of leafy trees, and willows of the brook; and you shall rejoice before the LORD your God for seven days… You shall dwell in booths for seven days.
+All who are native Israelites shall dwell in booths, that your generations may know that I made the children of Israel dwell in booths when I brought them out of the land of Egypt: I am the LORD your God.”’”
 It is described in Neh.
 8; Zech.
 14:1-19.

-The Messianic significance of The Holydays of Tabernacles will prophetically be fulfilled at the Second Coming of Yeshua, at the close of the future Jewish Seven-Year Tribulation, as described in Rev.19:11-21, when He comes and “tabernacles” among men for 1,000 years in His Messianic Millennial Kingdom in Zechariah 14:16-18, “16And it shall come to pass that everyone who is left of all the nations which came against Jerusalem shall go up from year to year to worship the King, the LORD of hosts, and to keep the Feast of Tabernacles.
-17And it shall be that whichever of the families of the earth do not come up to Jerusalem to worship the King, the LORD of hosts, on them there will be no rain.
-18If the family of Egypt will not come up and enter in, they shall have no rain; they shall receive the plague with which the LORD strikes the nations who do not come up to keep the Feast of Tabernacles.”
-This will fulfill John 1:14 again, “14And the Word became flesh and tabernacled among us, and we saw His glory, the glory as of the one-of-a-kind from the Father, full of grace and truth.”
-Yeshua taught during this Holyday in John 7 of its future spirituality in verses 37-39, “37On the last day, that great day of the feast [of Tabernacles], Jesus stood and cried out, saying, ‘If anyone thirsts, let him come to Me and drink.
-38He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water.’
-39But this He spoke concerning the Spirit, whom those believing in Him would receive; for the Holy Spirit was not yet given, because Jesus was not yet glorified” [in His resurrection].
-Joel had prophesied about this Millennial Kingdom in Joel 2:27-32, “27Then you shall know that I am in the midst of Israel: I am the LORD your God, and there is no other.
+The Messianic significance of The Holydays of Tabernacles will prophetically be fulfilled at the Second Coming of Yeshua, at the close of the future Jewish Seven-Year Tribulation, as described in Rev.19:11-21, when He comes and “tabernacles” among men for 1,000 years in His Messianic Millennial Kingdom in Zechariah 14:16-18, “And it shall come to pass that everyone who is left of all the nations which came against Jerusalem shall go up from year to year to worship the King, the LORD of hosts, and to keep the Feast of Tabernacles.
+And it shall be that whichever of the families of the earth do not come up to Jerusalem to worship the King, the LORD of hosts, on them there will be no rain.
+If the family of Egypt will not come up and enter in, they shall have no rain; they shall receive the plague with which the LORD strikes the nations who do not come up to keep the Feast of Tabernacles.”
+This will fulfill John 1:14 again, “And the Word became flesh and tabernacled among us, and we saw His glory, the glory as of the one-of-a-kind from the Father, full of grace and truth.”
+Yeshua taught during this Holyday in John 7 of its future spirituality in verses 37-39, “On the last day, that great day of the feast [of Tabernacles], Jesus stood and cried out, saying, ‘If anyone thirsts, let him come to Me and drink.
+He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water.’
+But this He spoke concerning the Spirit, whom those believing in Him would receive; for the Holy Spirit was not yet given, because Jesus was not yet glorified” [in His resurrection].
+Joel had prophesied about this Millennial Kingdom in Joel 2:27-32, “Then you shall know that I am in the midst of Israel: I am the LORD your God, and there is no other.
 My people shall never be put to shame.
-28And it shall come to pass afterward that I will pour out My Spirit on all flesh; your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions.
-29And also on My menservants and on My maidservants I will pour out My Spirit in those days.
-30And I will show wonders in the heavens and in the earth: Blood and fire and pillars of smoke.
-31The sun shall be turned into darkness, and the moon into blood, before the coming of the great and awesome day of the LORD.
-32And it shall come to pass that whoever calls on the name of the LORD Shall be saved.
+And it shall come to pass afterward that I will pour out My Spirit on all flesh; your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions.
+And also on My menservants and on My maidservants I will pour out My Spirit in those days.
+And I will show wonders in the heavens and in the earth: Blood and fire and pillars of smoke.
+The sun shall be turned into darkness, and the moon into blood, before the coming of the great and awesome day of the LORD.
+And it shall come to pass that whoever calls on the name of the LORD Shall be saved.
 For in Mount Zion and in Jerusalem there shall be deliverance, as the LORD has said, Among the remnant whom the LORD calls.”

-Biblical “New Year’s Day” is on the 1st of Nisan (aka Abib).
+Biblical "New Year's Day"was on the 1st of Nisan (aka Abib).
 One may call this Rosh HaShanna Torah.
 The Bible mentions this in Exodus 12:2, as the first day of the first month of the year, hence this would be considered the Biblical New Year’s Day.
 It is always the first full day after the first New Moon after the first day of Spring.
 It is the 14-day “countdown” to Passover from New Moon to Full Moon.
 This was the date of the beginning of the Tabernacle in Exodus 40:2ff.
 In the future Millennial Messianic Kingdom there will be four feasts celebrated in Ezekiel 45:18, where the first one in v.
 18 will be “In the first day of the first month.”
 (There is first annual monthly celebration of “Rosh Chodesh Nisan” (Head [First] of New Nisan) that is on this day.
 It could be called Rosh HaShannah Torah [“Head of the Year of the Torah (Law of Moses)”].
 This is not to be confused with the traditional date of Rosh HaShannah, popularly called the Jewish New Year’s Day (of the civil calendar).
 This date for Rosh HaShannah is really the first day of the Seventh Month in the Bible and is called The Holyday of Trumpets.

 Purim is Adar (II) 14-15 and commemorates the story of Esther with God’s Providence incognito.
 The Jews in Persia were distant from Him in their religion of “Judaism” [Esther 8:17] (somewhat, as Judaism is today), and they were unknowingly protected by Him.
 In the canonical text there is no reference to “God” or “LORD/Yahweh” nor “prayer.”
-The details of this commemoration are found in Esther 9:23-28, “23…the Jews accepted the custom which they had begun, as Mordecai had written to them, 24because Haman, the son of Hammedatha the Agagite, the enemy of all the Jews, had plotted against the Jews to annihilate them, and had cast Pur (that is, the lot), to consume them and destroy them… 26So they called these days Purim, after the name Pur.…27that without fail they should celebrate these two days every year… 28that these days should be remembered and kept throughout every generation, every family, every province, and every city, that these days of Purim should not fail to be observed among the Jews, and that the memory of them should not perish among their descendants.”
+The details of this commemoration are found in Esther 9:23-28, “…the Jews accepted the custom which they had begun, as Mordecai had written to them, because Haman, the son of Hammedatha the Agagite, the enemy of all the Jews, had plotted against the Jews to annihilate them, and had cast Pur (that is, the lot), to consume them and destroy them… So they called these days Purim, after the name Pur.…that without fail they should celebrate these two days every year… that these days should be remembered and kept throughout every generation, every family, every province, and every city, that these days of Purim should not fail to be observed among the Jews, and that the memory of them should not perish among their descendants.”

 Hanukkah on Kislev 25 through Tevet 2 is an intertestamental event in 1 Maccabees 4:36-39, 54-56; 5:1; 2 Maccabees 10:1-8, that was prophesied in Daniel 8:13; 9:27; 11:21 and mentioned in John 10:22, “And it was the holiday of the Rededication in Jerusalem, and it was winter.”